bronx gay lgbt family law lawyers

 The license is issued immediately.
 However, in New York, there is a 24-hour waiting period before the wedding ceremony can take place.
 The waiting period can be waived by a justice of the Supreme Court or a judge of the County Court.
 This sometimes occurs when a couple is being wed “at the courthouse” following the issuance of a marriage license.

 LGBT Couples and Divorce in New York

 Prior to the enactment of the Marriage Equality Act in New York, same-sex couples could end their relationships with relative ease in many circumstances.
 Nonetheless, if jointly owned property or children were involved, ending a same-sex relationship before the Marriage Equality Act presented its own set of challenges.

 With the establishment of same-sex marriage in New York, an LGBT couple that has wed must now follow the procedures governing divorce set forth in Empire State law.
 Divorce law establishes parameters regarding issues pertaining to assets, debts, and children when an LGBT married couple parts, which is an improvement over the status quo that existed before 2011.
 However, the law also makes it impossible for a couple who has wed to merely part company without taking formal legal action, even when they have no joint assets or children.

 LGBT Couples, Divorce, and Child Custody

 There exists no “special law” when it comes to child custody determinations in a divorce case involving same-sex spouses.
-Rather, the best interests of the child standard is utilized in making custody decisions in all New York Divorce cases.
+Rather, the interests of the child standard is utilized in making custody decisions in all New York Divorce cases.

-The best interests of the child standard necessitates a consideration of a number of factors in making child custody decisions, according to Cornell University Law School.
+The interests of the child standard necessitates a consideration of a number of factors in making child custody decisions, according to Cornell University Law School.
 These include a consideration of which spouse traditionally was the primary caretaker of a child, the residential situation of each spouse, and the overall physical, mental, and emotional health of the parties.